 The Public Humanities Hub has created a Public Scholarship Series of presentations about a range of activities intended to foster knowledge exchange between UBC and the public.
 We believe that with access to tools, methods, and resources, any UBC humanities scholar can become a public scholar.
-These presentations reflect on the possibilities of genres beyond the academic article and monograph through which humanities faculty and graduate students can share their research more broadly and participate in the reciprocity of community-engaged work.
+These presentations reflect on the possibilities of genres beyond the academic article and the traditional monograph through which humanities faculty and graduate students can share their research more broadly and participate in the reciprocity of community-engaged work.
 In addition to the recorded presentations, we are also building public scholarship toolkits to assist in the skill-building required to do this kind of work.

 Public Scholarship Series: Video Playlist